 Hive Inspection Checklist

 A thorough inspection is the foundation of good hive management.
 This checklist walks you through every phase of a hive visit, from gathering your tools at home through closing up and recording notes.
 Work through each category in order.
 Check off items as you complete them -- your progress is saved automatically in your browser so you can pick up where you left off if you get interrupted.
-When you start a new inspection, hit the Reset All button to clear the checklist and start fresh.

 Before Leaving Home